ravikumarmodi/Image-Segmentation/README.md

 # Image-Segmentation
-I contains all codes and presentation of our summer internship 2018
+It contains all codes and presentation of our summer internship 2018